On Erd\H{o}s-Ko-Rado for random hypergraphs II: Sperner

+\mn [We have preferred not to extend the material of Section~\ref{Proof} to cover the present situation, feeling that the extra generality would make the argument even harder to follow than it already is.
+It should at least be intuitively clear that \eqref{X1} and \eqref{X2} are in fact less delicate than what's gone before; e.g. \eqref{X1} gets easier as $i$ shrinks (with $n$ fixed; so the hardest case would be $i=n/2$, which corresponds to what we did earlier and does not even appear here).

+For the warier reader we may also argue as follows (for \eqref{X1} say).
+Given $i<n/2$, identify $2^{[n]}$ in the natural way with $\{B\sub [n]\cup J:B\supseteq J\}$, where $J$ is some $(n-2i)$-set disjoint from $[n]$.
+Our $\gG_i$ then becomes a subset of $\C{[n]\cup J}{k}$, where $k=n-i = |[n]\cup J|/2$, and the results of Section~\ref{Proof} apply directly.
+We will not elaborate, apart from noting that (i) in this case the lower bound on $\gd$ in \eqref{dxa''} is automatic, and (ii) the need to sum failure probabilities over possible values of $i$ causes no trouble since the bounds on these probabilities (essentially those in \eqref{XWT},\eqref{22A},\eqref{EQ},\eqref{22B},\eqref{2eeps}) are so small.]

-It then remains to observe that \eqref{X1} and \eqref{X2} imply \eqref{wwXX}.
-(They actually imply that $\XX\cap \gG_{\lfloor n/2\rfloor}$ and $\XX\cap \gG_{\lceil n/2\rceil}$ are the only possible antichains of size $w(\XX)$; so if $n$ is odd, then w.h.p. one of these is the {\em unique} largest antichain (since their sizes are different w.h.p.).)
+It remains to observe that \eqref{X1} and \eqref{X2} (for the stated ranges) imply \eqref{wwXX}.
+(They actually imply that $\XX\cap \gG_{\lfloor n/2\rfloor}$ and $\XX\cap \gG_{\lceil n/2\rceil}$ are the only possible antichains of size $w(\XX)$; so if $n$ is odd, then w.h.p. one of these is the {\em unique} largest antichain, since their sizes differ w.h.p.)

-For $n$ even the implication is immediate: if $\cup A_i$ is an antichain of $\XX$ with $A_i\sub \gG_i$ and $i=\min\{j:A_j\neq \0\}< n/2$, then replacing $A_i$ by $\XX\cap \nabla (A_i)$ gives a larger antichain, and similarly if $A_i\neq\0$ for some $i>n/2$.
+For $n$ even the implication is immediate: if $\cup A_i$ is an antichain of $\XX$ with $A_i\sub \gG_i$ and $i=\min\{j:A_j\neq \0\}< n/2$, then replacing $A_i$ by $\XX\cap \partial_u (A_i)$ gives a larger antichain, and similarly if $A_i\neq\0$ for some $i>n/2$.